rd1tb/ai-matchthetiles/README.md

 ## Features

-1. **Play Mode**: Interactive gameplay where users can solve puzzles themselves
+1. **Play Mode**: Interactive gameplay where users can solve puzzles themselves.
-2. **AI Solver**: Multiple search algorithms to automatically solve puzzles
+2. **AI Solver**: Multiple search algorithms to automatically solve puzzles.
-3. **Level Management**: Support for printing, loading, and validating levels
+3. **Level Management**: Support for loading and validating levels.
-4. **Benchmarking**: Comprehensive performance comparison of different algorithms
+4. **Benchmarking**: Comprehensive performance comparison of different algorithms.

 ## Implemented Search Algorithms

 1. **Breadth-First Search (BFS)**: Explores all possible states at the current depth before moving to the next depth level.
-2. **Iterative Deepening Search (IDS)**: Combines depth-first search with increasing depth limits to find the optimal solution.
+2. **Iterative Deepening Search (IDS)**: Depth-limited version of DFS is run repeatedly witn increasing depth limit until the goal is found.
 3. **Greedy Best-First Search**: Uses various heuristics to guide the search towards promising states.
 4. **A\***: Uses a combination of path cost and heuristics to find the optimal solution efficiently.